Introduction to MITRE’s ATT&CK™

 - Deployments - A list of the ESA Rules that have been deployed to an ESA device.

 The Rule Library contains all the ESA Rules and we can map these rules or detection capabilities to the tactics/techniques of ATT&CK™ matrix.
 The mapping shows how many tactics/techniques are detected by ESA.
+Please find attached with this blog post the excel workbook of mapping between ESA Rules and ATT&CK Tactics/Techniques.

 In other words, overlap between ESA Rules and ATT&CK™ matrix can not only show us how far our detection capabilities reach across the matrix but also can quantify the evolution of product.
 We can measure how much we are improving and in which directions we are improving.